hellstorm-software/Kult-Rising/readme.md

     - removed table recipe
 - adjusted log size to 2x5 (was 2x3)
 - adjusted wood size to 2x2 (was 1x2)
+- adjusted meat size to 2x2 (was 1x1)

 ----------------------------------------------------------